Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB200', 'Testing MS-Word With Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB200.aspx">KB200</a> Testing MS-Word With Rapise

 We had some customers that were looking to record some tests against Microsoft Word 2010.
-When testing against MS-Word 2010 there are actually two parts to the application:There is the application ribbon (the menus, navigation, etc.)There is the MS-Word text window where your content is actually displayedThis article provides some strategies for dealing with both areas.
+When testing against MS-Word 2010 there are actually two parts to the application: There is the application ribbon (the menus, navigation, etc.) There is the MS-Word text window where your content is actually displayed This article provides some strategies for dealing with both areas.

 ### <a onclick="return RegisterKbClick('KB194', 'When recording with Chrome, Rapise does not record actions within frames')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB194.aspx">KB194</a> When recording with Chrome, Rapise does not record actions within frames